Act of 18 June 1965 no. 4

 The Ministry may, in regulations, issue rules on the authority under the first and second paragraphs, and on the execution of cycle races as mentioned in the first paragraph, including on sign plans and plans for traffic regulation.

-In regulations, the Ministry can also issue rules on the Norwegian Public Roads Administration's allocation of authority within the framework of § 9 for temporary traffic regulation to private guards, on the uniforming of such guards and marking of their vehicles, and on the guards' minimum age, fitness and competence.
+In regulations, the Ministry can also issue rules on the Norwegian Public Roads Administration's allocation of authority within the framework of Section 9 for temporary traffic regulation to private guards, on the uniforming of such guards and marking of their vehicles, and on the guards' minimum age, fitness and competence.
 Rules on competence may, among other things, apply to certificates of competence, approval of the curriculum for providers of competence-giving courses, supervision of providers of competence-giving courses, fees for issuing certificates of competence, orders to carry certificates of competence during on-call duty and validity periods for and revocation of certificates of competence.

 The Ministry can, in regulations, issue rules on driving on a closed track or other restricted area, including detailed rules on permission, on the organization and implementation of such driving, and on insurance.